yuki-zmstr/tp/docs/UserGuide.md

 ## Introduction

-Recipe.io is a command line application that helps people who love to cook, be it professional culinary practitioners, or even students, to manage their recipes.
+Recipe.io is a command line application that helps people who love to cook, be it professional culinary practitioners, or even students, to manage and access their recipes.

-In particular, it allows users to keep track of the URL at which he or she found the recipe.
+In particular, it allows users to keep track of the URL at which he or she found or wrote down the recipe.

 ## Features
 ### 1. Recipe Book Management
 - **Add Recipe:** Add new recipe through the command line by providing a recipe description.
 - **Delete Recipe:** Delete a recipe from the recipe book.
 - **View Recipe Book:** List all recipes in recipe book in a certain order.
-- **Find Recipe:** Find a recipe using a keyword, date or meal category.
 - **View Recipe Book:** List all recipes in recipe book.
 - **Find Recipe:** Find a recipe using a keyword, date, meal category or url.
 - **Filter Recipe:** Show recipes that do not contain a certain allergy.

 ### 2. Command-Line Interface
 - **User-Friendly Commands:** Intuitive and easy-to-use commands for seamless interaction.
-- **Efficient and Concise Commands:** Quick and precise commands allows users to be efficient in recipe management with some adequate practice.
+- **Efficient and Concise Commands:** Quick and precise commands allows fast-typing users to be efficient in recipe management with some adequate practice.

 ## Getting Started